dseclub/MDSE/README.md

 **Data Architecture A Primer for the Data Scientist: A Primer for the Data Scientist** by W.H.
 Inmon, Daniel Linstedt, Mary Levins

+**Introducing MLOps: How to Scale Machine Learning in the Enterprise** by Mark Treveil

 **Introduction to Machine Learning with Python** by Andreas C. Mueller , Sarah Guido

 **Python Machine Learning (2nd Ed.)
 Code Repository** by Sebastian Raschka, Vahid Mirjalili